shristi99/CSS-Day-1/README.md

-Adding my learning of CSS
+Adding my learnings of CSS